Wilsielouidor/configure-ad/README.md

 </p>
 <p>
 First create a Virtual Machine that will be the Domain Controller.
 Name it DC-1 (with the image as Windows Server 2022/3-2 vcpus storage) Create a resource group while making virtual machine.
+Under Adminstrator account create a username and password that will remmember.
 </p>
 <br />